SORA

 Abstract

-Introduction: There are concerns globally with rising rates of antimicrobial resistance (AMR) particularly in low- and middle-income countries (LMICs).
+Background There are concerns globally with rising rates of antimicrobial resistance (AMR), particularly in low- and middle-income countries (LMICs).
 AMR is driven by high rates of inappropriate prescribing and dispensing of antibiotics, particularly Watch antibiotics.
 To develop future interventions, it is important to document current knowledge, attitudes and practices (KAP) among key stakeholder groups in LMICs.
-Method: Narrative review of published papers among 4 WHO Regions including African and Asian countries.
+Methods We undertook a narrative review of published papers among four WHO Regions including African and Asian countries.
 Relevant papers were sourced from 2018 to 2024 and synthesized by key stakeholder group, country, WHO Region, income level and year.
-The findings were summarised to identify pertinent future activities for all key stakeholder groups.
-Results: 459 papers were sourced, with a large number coming from Africa (42.7%).
-An appreciable number dealt with patients’ KAP (33.1%), reflecting their influence on prescribing and dispensing of antibiotics.
-There was marked consistency of findings among key stakeholder groups across the 4 WHO Regions, all showing concerns with high rates of prescribing of antibiotics for viral infections despite professed knowledge of antibiotics and AMR.
+The findings were summarized to identify pertinent future activities for all key stakeholder groups.
+Results We sourced 459 papers, with a large number coming from Africa (42.7%).
+An appreciable number dealt with patients’ KAP (33.1%), reflecting their influence on the prescribing and dispensing of antibiotics.
+There was marked consistency of findings among key stakeholder groups across the four WHO Regions, all showing concerns with high rates of prescribing of antibiotics for viral infections despite professed knowledge of antibiotics and AMR.
 There were similar issues among dispensers.
-Patients’ beliefs regarding the effectiveness of antibiotics for self-limiting infectious diseases was a major challenge, although educational programmes did improve knowledge.
-The development of the AWaRe system, including practical prescribing guidance, provides a future opportunity for the standardisation of educational inputs.
-Conclusion: Similar KAP regarding the prescribing and dispensing of antibiotics across LMICs and stakeholder groups presents clear opportunities for standardisation of educational input and practical training programs based on the AWaRe system.
+Patients’ beliefs regarding the effectiveness of antibiotics for self-limiting infectious diseases were a major challenge, although educational programmes did improve knowledge.
+The development of the AWaRe (Access, Watch and Reserve) system, including practical prescribing guidance, provides a future opportunity for the standardization of educational inputs.
+Conclusions Similar KAP regarding the prescribing and dispensing of antibiotics across LMICs and stakeholder groups presents clear opportunities for standardization of educational input and practical training programmes based on the AWaRe system.

 Item Type: Article